concept-not-found/spec-check/specification.md

 -   strip this document of ``✅ `spec-check`ed``
 -   strip this document of `❌ Error: ...`
 -   run `spec-check --report specification-report.md add=test/add.js specification-input.md`

-The result should be identical to this document.
+-   assert the result is identical to this document

 ## non js/javascript code blocks